aurorascharff/rsc-workshop/STEPS-4h.md

 - Suspense allows you to handle loading states in a declarative way.
 Concurrent feature in React 18.
 [Source](https://react.dev/reference/react/Suspense)
 - Used for lazy loading, code splitting, data fetching.
 Typically lazy loading in a React SPA.
 - Have to think about avoiding cumulative layout shift.
+- We can use this to handle the frozen app in a different way
 - Comment out transition in ContactButton
 - Add suspense loading.tsx to ContactPage (skeleton ligger i contact layout.tsx)
 - Create skeleton by copy-pasting the top (image) of the component cleaning it up